 Short of discovering the proverbial and illusory fountain of youth, the options for halting the aging process haven’t looked too promising.
-You could make a pact with Lucifer, become a vampire, go under the knife, or you know, Botox.
-And though Frozen was one of this year’s most popular films—it’s not how you want to look.
+You could make a pact with Lucifer, become a vampire, go under the knife, or you know, get Botox.
+And though "Frozen" is now one of the most popular films of all time, it’s not how you want to look.

-But thanks to advancements in technology and some little known secrets, however, there are plenty of effective ways to get truly younger-looking skin—without fillers, surgery, or signing your soul away.
+But thanks to advancements in technology and some little-known secrets, there are plenty of effective ways to get truly younger-looking skin—without fillers, surgery, or signing your soul away.
 And we’ve got everything you need to know about them, in one handy guide.

-Flip through for your handbook to younger-looking skin!
+Scroll through for your handbook to younger-looking skin.

 The Fraxel Repair is the non-ablative version, which means the top layer of skin is not wounded, for faster healing.
-Recently, the FDA approved a combination of the two technologies (the Fraxel Duo), which improves fine lines, wrinkles, and pigmentation, but without the week-long recovery of the Fraxel Restore.
+In 2013, the FDA approved a combination of the two technologies (the Fraxel Dual), which improves fine lines, wrinkles, and pigmentation without the weeklong recovery of the Fraxel Restore.

-“In my office I often use lasers such as the Affirm, which combines two wavelengths of light to stimulate new collagen production and remove the top layers of dead skin,” Dr. Jessica Wu says, a top cosmetic dermatologist in Los Angles.
-“It’s a fractionated laser, so it delivers the laser light in tiny dots, (the Fraxel is in the same category), and it leaves normal skin in between the dots, so there’s no blistering or scabbing.
+“In my office, I often use lasers such as the Affirm, which combines two wavelengths of light to stimulate new collagen production and remove the top layers of dead skin,” says Jessica Wu, MD, a top cosmetic dermatologist in Los Angles.
+“It’s a fractionated laser, so it delivers the laser light in tiny dots (the Fraxel is in the same category), and it leaves normal skin in between the dots, so there’s no blistering or scabbing.
 The result is that you look smoother and fresher after a few days,” she says.

-Joanna Vargas, celebrity facialist and founder of her eponymous New York-based salon, gives a signature microcurrency facial that uses two hand-held prongs to deliver controlled doses of energy to skin.
-“It works simultaneously to repair and produce collagen in the dermis (the deepest layer of skin), while gently erasing signs of aging in the dermis (the top layer of skin),” she says.
+Joanna Vargas, celebrity facialist and founder of her eponymous New York-based salon, gives a signature microcurrent facial that uses two handheld prongs to deliver controlled doses of energy to skin.
+“It works simultaneously to repair and produce collagen in the dermis (the deepest layer of skin) while gently erasing signs of aging in the dermis (the top layer of skin),” she says.
 “People love the instant and long-term effects.
 It’s non-invasive, there is no downtime, and it is safe and painless.”

-Radiofrequency therapy generates heat to tighten loose skin—and as such, is a great option for a non-facelift facelift.
+Radiofrequency therapy generates heat to tighten loose skin—and as such, it's a great option for a non-face-lift face-lift.
 These devices work by sending heat deep into the skin, which causes tissue tightening and collagen formation.

 Ultherapy is another popular heat treatment that works via ultrasound and is FDA-approved for both tightening and lifting.
-“It can be used to reduce sagging skin on the eyelids, tighten the jawline and neck, and lift the brow,” Dr. Paul Jarrod Frank, Cosmetic Dermatologist and Founder of The Fifth Avenue Dermatology Surgery and Laser Center in Manhattan, says.
+“It can be used to reduce sagging skin on the eyelids, tighten the jawline and neck, and lift the brow,” says Paul Jarrod Frank, MD, cosmetic dermatologist and founder of the Fifth Avenue Dermatology Surgery and Laser Center in Manhattan.
 “Ultrasound technology is used to view the skin layers that will be treated so that only the precisely targeted tissue will be treated.
 The innovative procedure provides heat to the targeted tissue, and thereby tightens and lifts the skin, without the need for surgical incisions.”

-Though patients can opt for a mild sedative to be more comfortable in the process, “no recovery is needed afterwards and you can return to your normal daily activities immediately after the procedure,” Dr. Frank says.
+Though patients can opt for a mild sedative to be more comfortable in the process, “no recovery is needed afterward, and you can return to your normal daily activities immediately after the procedure,” Frank says.

-Its is most often administered via single light units or formations of panels, but Vargas actually patented the first LED bed for her New York City salon (it looks like a tanning bed, but made entirely of red LED lights), so you can reap the benefits all over your body, versus just the face and neck.
-The bed has been featured in Vogue and clients call it “the time machine.”
+It’s most often administered via single-light units or formations of panels, but Vargas actually patented the first LED bed for her New York City salon (it looks like a tanning bed but is made entirely of red LED lights), so you can reap the benefits all over your body versus just the face and neck.
+The bed has been featured in Vogue, and clients call it “the time machine.”
 “It’s sort of like having a magic wand.
-It corrects fine lines, wrinkles, sun damage and acne scars, all over.
-After a few sessions you see stretch marks and cellulite fade by thickening the skin with additional collagen,” Vargas says.
+It corrects fine lines, wrinkles, sun damage, and acne scars, all over.
+After a few sessions, you see stretch marks and cellulite fade by thickening the skin with additional collagen,” Vargas says.

 Products and Home Remedies

-“For a quick, instant fix with no needles, Skyn Iceland Eye Gels ($30) are adhesive patches that you apply and peel off in ten minutes,” Wu says.
-“The occlusion of the skin, along with the ingredients, help to temporarily smooth fine lines.
-Best of all—they don’t leave a residue.”
+“For a quick, instant fix with no needles, Skyn Iceland Eye Gels are adhesive patches that you apply and peel off in 10 minutes,” Wu says.
+“The occlusion of the skin, along with the ingredients, helps to temporarily smooth fine lines.
+Best of all, they don’t leave a residue.”

 And do not underestimate the power of nighttime repair with retinol.
-“Nightly use of this powerful vitamin A derivative can stimulate collagen and keep the skin youthful and elastic, while minimizing fine lines,” Dr. Zeicher says.
-“Nighttime is the best time to use products to refine the skin and encourage cell turnover, while the body is at rest,” Dr. Frank echoes.
+“Nightly use of this powerful vitamin A derivative can stimulate collagen and keep the skin youthful and elastic while minimizing fine lines,” Zeichner says.
+“Nighttime is the best time to use products to refine the skin and encourage cell turnover, while the body is at rest,” Frank echoes.

-Dr. Frank also recommends using a Clarisonic ($99) for cell turnover.
-“At-home exfoliation encourages cell turnover which in turn, will reduce pigmentation to help fade age spots.
+Frank also recommends using a Clarisonic ($99) for cell turnover.
+“At-home exfoliation encourages cell turnover, which in turn will reduce pigmentation to help fade age spots.
 I recommend using the Clarisonic daily in conjunction with a spot treatment,” he says.